ritterim/rimdev-blog/_posts/2022-06-16-building-an-online-store-with-platform-ui-and-hugo.md

 With the release of our CSS Framework, [Platform UI](https://www.platformui.com/), it might be fun to actually build something with it!

 At RitterIM, we have an internal store to buy RitterIM merch, such as shirts, office supplies, and more.
-Employees can buy products with cash or earning "Ritter Bucks". **Ritter Bucks** are not some fancy new crypto-currency, but instead a way to incentivise great work!
+Employees can buy products with cash or use "Ritter Bucks". **Ritter Bucks** are not some fancy new crypto-currency, but instead a way to incentivise great work!

 The Ritter Store is only at our Harrisburg office, so as the basis of this project: let's build an online store!

 ## What We'll Use

-- [Platform UI](https://www.platformui.com/) - Our latest public release and the CSS Framework we use for our applications.
+- [Platform UI](https://www.platformui.com/) - Our latest public release and the CSS framework we use for our applications.
 - [Hugo](https://gohugo.io/) - Static Site Generator based on the Go programming language.
 - [Snipcart](https://snipcart.com/) - A simple way to add a store to any website.